-- 7.1 Severance pay shall be paid to all employees laid off in a lump sum equal to two weeks pay for every year of service or major fraction thereof up to twenty six (26) weeks, such pay to be computed at the highest weekly rate of salary received by the employee during service with the Publisher.
-Part-time employees shall receive severance pay based upon their service on a pro rata basis. - 7.2 Severance pay need not be paid an employee discharged for just cause or self-provoked discharge for the purpose of collecting severance pay, or to an employee who is retired from The Modesto Bee, deceased or leaves of his own volition.
+- 7.1 Severance pay shall be paid to all employees laid off in biweekly payments equal to two weeks pay for every year of service or major fraction thereof up to twenty six (26) weeks, such pay to be computed at the highest weekly rate of salary received by the employee during service with the Publisher.
+Part-time employees shall receive severance pay based upon their service on a pro rata basis.
+It is understood that these payments shall discontinue should the employee be rehired during the severance payment period. - 7.2 Severance pay need not be paid an employee discharged for just cause or self-provoked discharge for the purpose of collecting severance pay, or to an employee who is retired from The Modesto Bee, deceased or leaves of his own volition.
 The payment of severance in any of the above cases shall be optional with the Publisher. - 7.3 From severance pay the Publisher may deduct any levy or tax to which the employee is subject under State or Federal legislation. - 7.4 A person re-employed who has received severance pay becomes a new employee of the Publisher as regards severance pay.